Let’s be real here: establishing breastfeeding can be a challenge, whatever your breasts are like.

-- If you’re finding breastfeeding tougher than you expected, you’re definitely not alone and there are plenty of places you can turn to for support.
+- If you’re finding breastfeeding tougher than you expected, you’re definitely not alone, and there are plenty of places you can turn to for support.
 Your doctor or midwife will be able to point you to local breastfeeding groups or lactation consultants who can sometimes sort your worries out in one or two short meetings.

 - If what you’re after instead is just friendly advice or moral support, you can turn to the other mamas in the Peanut community – we’re here all night!

-Now, having said that, on to the advice.
+Now, on to the advice.